Shramkoweb/Portfolio/_posts/pnpm.md

 <Image src="pnpm-logo.png" alt="pnpm logo on gay background" />

-I found article from Vercel about [Projects using pnpm can now be deployed with zero configuration](https://vercel.com/changelog/projects-using-pnpm-can-now-be-deployed-with-zero-configuration) and I decided to write my own guide.
+I found article from Vercel about [Projects using pnpm can now be deployed with zero configuration](https://vercel.com/changelog/projects-using-pnpm-can-now-be-deployed-with-zero-configuration) and I wanted to try it.

 ## Why Migrate to pnpm?